godotengine/godot-docs/classes/class_gpuparticlescollision3d.rst

 The particle rendering layers (:ref:`VisualInstance3D.layers<class_VisualInstance3D_property_layers>`) that will be affected by the collision shape.
 By default, all particles that have :ref:`ParticleProcessMaterial.collision_mode<class_ParticleProcessMaterial_property_collision_mode>` set to :ref:`ParticleProcessMaterial.COLLISION_RIGID<class_ParticleProcessMaterial_constant_COLLISION_RIGID>` or :ref:`ParticleProcessMaterial.COLLISION_HIDE_ON_CONTACT<class_ParticleProcessMaterial_constant_COLLISION_HIDE_ON_CONTACT>` will be affected by a collision shape.

-After configuring particle nodes accordingly, specific layers can be unchecked to prevent certain particles from being affected by attractors.
-For example, this can be used if you're using an attractor as part of a spell effect but don't want the attractor to affect unrelated weather particles at the same position.
+After configuring particle nodes accordingly, specific layers can be unchecked to prevent certain particles from being affected by colliders.
+For example, this can be used if you're using a collider as part of a spell effect but don't want the collider to affect unrelated weather particles at the same position.

-Particle attraction can also be disabled on a per-process material basis by setting :ref:`ParticleProcessMaterial.attractor_interaction_enabled<class_ParticleProcessMaterial_property_attractor_interaction_enabled>` on the :ref:`GPUParticles3D<class_GPUParticles3D>` node.
+Particle collision can also be disabled on a per-process material basis by setting :ref:`ParticleProcessMaterial.collision_mode<class_ParticleProcessMaterial_property_collision_mode>` on the :ref:`GPUParticles3D<class_GPUParticles3D>` node.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`